ianfromdover/mountain-embers/asgn1/README.md

 7. Go back to the Package Manager panel, and in the top left, change the drop-down menu to `Packages: Unity Registry`.
 8. Scroll down to find `Terrain Tools` and install, along with the other packages listed above.
 ![Package Manager](./pictures/3.png)
-10. You can now open the assignment project.
+10. You can now open the assignment project by double clicking its scene.
+11. If there is a GUI problem, create a new project in unity and open it before opening this project.

 ## Playing Instructions
 1. Use `WASD` to move the character, and control the camera with the mouse.
 Press `Shift` to move faster.
 You start at the center of the map, at the campfire.